ruslanmv/ruslanmv.github.io/_posts/2021-02-15-Data-analysis-with-Spark-on-EMR.md

 ---

-We are interested to  to determine the most common users, grouped by their gender and age from a **S3** bucket that contains  on hundreds/thousands of files containing **CSV** data about the users who interact with the application.
+We are interested to  to determine the most common users, grouped by their gender and age from a **S3** bucket that contains  on hundreds/thousands of files containing **CSV** data about the users who interact with the application of one company.
 To accomplish this, you will first need to create an **EMR cluster** and copy user data into **HDFS**.